rtmigo/gifts_py/README.md

 In this case, the search with return `['C', 'B', 'A']` and `['N', 'A', 'M']` in that particular order.

-A similar results can be achieved with libraries like [scikit](https://scikit-learn.org), and it will probably be much more efficient for large datasets.

 ## Use for full-text search

 Finding documents that contain words from the query.